-This portfolio primarily seeks to provide long-term capital appreciation with lower volatility than the global equity market over time.
-Additionally, a goal is to achieve excess returns relative to the benchmark measured on a nominal, pre-tax basis over a full market cycle.
-A tertiary goal is to protect capital during periods of significant volatility, which is likely to lead to periods of underperformance during strong bull markets.
+This portfolio seeks to provide some capital appreciation and modest current income, with low levels of volatility and focus on capital preservation.
+Additionally, a goal is to achieve excess returns relative to the benchmark measured on a nominal, pretax basis over a full market cycle.
+A tertiary goal is to deliver returns above inflation over time.